hauct/de-reddit-realtime/README.md

     docker compose up -d
     ```

-  Make sure these containers is running in your Docker
+  Make sure these containers are running in your Docker

   ![docker-containers.png](imgs/docker-containers.png)